 This gives your reference a chance to touch on further details.
-Or for them to give you some more insight into an area of their skills you may not have asked about.
+Or for them to provide you with some more insight into an area of their skills you may not have asked about.

 3. Why should I hire them over any other candidates that have applied?

-A good reference, that believes in the person they are providing a reference for, will jump at the chance to gush about how wonderful the candidate is.
+A good reference that believes in the person they are providing a reference for will jump at the chance to gush about how outstanding a candidate is.
 Getting a lukewarm response (that doesn’t match their tone throughout the call) should make you pause and maybe investigate further.

 4. Company policies aside, would you rehire them if you had a chance?

-Ask this question last.
+Ask this reference question last.
 This should receive a solid yes.
 If the answer is no, find out why.
-There could be very legitimate reasons, such as the business having gone in a direction, but you need to know why.
+There could be very legitimate reasons, such as the business has moved in a different direction, or the position not being there anymore – but you need to know why.
 If you only have a chance to ask one question in your reference checks, this is the one!

 Not all reference questions are not created equal.
 Keep them insightful, while allowing your reference check to still be a conversation – never an interrogation.
-The information you receive from a reference provides the base of future training, who they may work best, and most importantly, how you can help them succeed.
-Do a good job on your reference questions and your future employee will do a great job for you.
+The information you receive from reference questions provide the base of future training, who they may work best with, and most importantly, how you can help them succeed.
+Do a good job on your reference questions, and your future employee will do a great job for you.